Authors: D. Agarwal, K. Aggarwal, S. Burke-Spolaor, D. Lorimer, N. Garver-Daniels

 First Author’s Institution: West Virginia University

 Fast radio bursts (FRBs) are currently one of the most mysterious objects in radio astronomy.
-They are extremely bright bursts of energy that last for only milliseconds and we currently have no idea how or why they happen, only that they seem to be coming from very far away.
-Identifying these bursts in a data set has proven to be a challenge, but a team at West Virginia University has developed a technique using neural networks and machine learning that could search through telescope data and detect candidates in real time.
+They are extremely bursts of energy that last for only milliseconds and we currently have no idea how or why they happen, only that they seem to be coming from very far away.
+Identifying these bursts in a data set has proven to be a challenge, but a team at West Virginia University has developed a technique using neural networks and machine learning that could search through telescope data in real time to

 What are FRBs and why are they so exciting?

 FRBs are extremely bright, millisecond-duration bursts of energy that have a very high dispersion measure (dispersion measure essentially representing the number of free electrons between us and the object), which points to them being outside our galaxy.
 First discovered in 2007 by Duncan Lorimer, FRBs have quickly spread through the scientific community.
-In 2017, an FRB was localized to a small dwarf galaxy but since then, we have not been able to figure out exactly where any other ones are coming from.
-At least two FRBs have been seen to repeat, but astronomers are still looking for more repeaters.
+In 2017, an FRB was localized to a small dwarf galaxy but since then, we have not been able to figure out exactly where they are coming from.
+At least two FRBs have been seen to repeat, but astronomers are still looking for others.

-Scientists have yet to pin down what causes these mysterious bursts.
+Scientists have yet to pin down the origin of these mysterious bursts.
 Some say that there are more theories about the origin of FRBs than there are FRBs.
-Current theories of what causes fast radio bursts include neutron star mergers, synchrotron maser emission, and the dark matter-induced collapse of neutron stars.
+Current theories for the origin of FRBs include neutron star mergers, synchrotron maser emission, and the dark matter-induced collapse of neutron stars.
 With so many theories, one of the most useful things scientists can do at this point is to try to observe as many FRBs as possible in order to study them and try to figure out exactly what causes them.

 How can machine learning help us detect more FRBs?